apache/superset/CONTRIBUTING.md

 "feature" is open to whoever wants to implement it.

-We've created the operators, hooks, macros and executors we needed, but we made sure that this part of Airflow is extensible.
+We've created the operators, hooks, macros and executors we needed, but we made sure that this part of Panoramix is extensible.
 New operators, hooks and operators are very welcomed!

 ### Documentation

-Airflow could always use better documentation, whether as part of the official Airflow docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.
+Panoramix could always use better documentation, whether as part of the official Panoramix docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.